 - Scatter blueberries in the dish and sprinkle with brown sugar.

-- Grate zest over them and drizzle the lemon juice.
+- Grate zest over them, drizzle the lemon juice mixed with the vanilla and sprinkle with cinnamon.

 - Mix lightly with a spoon.